 This week, we’ve been exploring through jello science.
-This started as a practical way for me to use all the extra jello I bought when attempting to make fingerpaint that flopped, but it ended with some really fun learning opportunities and more than a few giggles!
+This started as a practical way for me to use all the extra jello I bought when attempting to make fingerpaint that flopped, but it ended with some really fun science experiments and more than a few giggles!

 Fizzing and Colour Mixing Jello Experiment:

-The first experiment we did was a slightly different take on the usual baking soda and vinegar eruption with a colour mixing sensory twist.
+The first science experiment we did was a slightly different take on the usual baking soda and vinegar chemical reactions eruption.
+This one has a colour mixing sensory twist.

 We started with vinegar, baking soda, blue jello, and yellow jello.
 I set out a clear baking dish and set two smaller dishes inside it.
 Into each of those dishes, I added baking soda and about half a packet of the jello and stirred them.
 Then I had Miss Optimism pour vinegar into the dishes and we watched it erupt.